gabeorosan/pa-project/scripts/README.md

 This script takes in virus capsid and point array PDB files and output creates/overwrites an excel file called
 \<virusname\>.xlsx
-with the closest Amino Acid in the capsid to each point in the PA for each chain, along with the distance and Atom at that point, and the nearest other AA if there is one within 5 Angstroms written to a sheet with the PA file name.
+with the closest Amino Acid in the capsid to each point in the PA for each chain, along with the distance and Atom at that point, and the nearest other AA if there is one within a given number of Angstroms (defaulting to 5) written to a sheet with the PA file name.

 Download the file, then you can made it executable by doing